 We get numeric values from the text data.

-- Now, perform the sort operation from the smallest to the largest.
+- Sort from the smallest to the largest.

 Read More: Excel Sort by Cell Color Not Working